nicohiggs/football_annotations/README.md

 * **"late"**: When the clip begins after the play has already started and you never got to see the snap (this is rare)
 * **"missing"**: Sometimes the film will go blank and have "NO FILM DETECTED" written on the screen, or sometimes a team calls a timeout and no play happens in the clip

 \***IMPORTANT**: Sometimes a quarterback is tackled before they are able to throw the ball, other times the quartback may take off running if there is no open receiver to throw the ball to.
-On an official game stats sheet, these plays are recorded as running plays; *however*, for the purpose of film analysis these are considered pass plays and should be annotated as such.
+On an official game stats sheet these plays are recorded as running plays; *however*, for the purposes of film analysis these are considered pass plays and should be annotated as such.

 Examples of each of the above play types can be found ...